MustardMan42/Masterful-CSS-Module/README.md

 * u/lady_of_luck has [a really helpful guide](https://www.reddit.com/r/FoundryVTT/s/oblivFIO1g) that I recommend reading, I used their guide and their code for this project.

 # Part 1: Basics of HTML and CSS
+In this section I will go over the basics of writing a CSS file and the accompanying HTML code in Foundry to ensure that the style rules apply.
+I will go into some detail into the reasoning why to follow this method, but HTML and CSS are the building blocks of the internet that you use daily, and there are many robust resources you can use to learn much more than I will be teaching you today.
+I will be focusing on adapting Pathfinder adventures, but the techniques in this section will apply universally to any adventure text that you have a PDF copy of.

 ## Step 1: Creating Your CSS File
 * Once you’ve installed World Scripter in Foundry and Visual Studio on the computer you’re working from, you are ready to get started.